harvester/harvesterhci.io/versioned_docs/version-0.3.0/import-image.md

 ---
 sidebar_position: 60
-keywords:
-  - Harvester
-  - harvester
-  - Rancher
-  - rancher
-  - how to import images to Harvester
-  - Import Images
 ---
 # Import Images

 To import virtual machine images in the **Images** page, enter a URL that can be accessed from the cluster.
 Note: The image name will be auto-filled using the URL address's filename.
 You can always customize it when required.